 Advice NI operate this helpline (in partnership with Law Centre NI).
 They can provide advice regarding changes to social security benefits such as Personal Independence Payment, Universal Credit or Employment and Support Allowance.

-Make the Call is an entitlement check helpline.
+Make the Call is an entitlement check helpline operated by the Department for Communities NI..
 They will check if there are unclaimed benefits that you may be entitled to.
 You will need your national insurance number to hand (and your partner's, if applicable).

 To find out more about the wide range of Helplines in Northern Ireland providing vital support services visit: helplinesni.com